1990 Rose Bowl: Game summary

 The game was expected to be a tight physical defensive struggle, and it was.
 USC scored first, when quarterback Todd Marinovich ran for a touchdown and led 10–3 at halftime, but Michigan came back to tie the score in the third quarter.
 Midway through the fourth quarter, Michigan faced a 4th-and-2 at its own 46-yard line.
-The normally conservative Schembechler called for a fake punt and it worked to perfection as punter Chris Stapleton rambled 24 yards for what would have been a first down, but Michigan was called for holding.
+The normally conservative Schembechler called for a fake punt and it worked to perfection as punter Chris Stapleton rambled 24 yards for what would have been a first down, but Michigan was called for holding, in addition to an unsportsmanlike conduct penalty because of a Schembechler temper tantrum.
 On the resultant drive, USC scored the winning touchdown with just over a minute to play.

 At the end of the game, Schembechler walked off the field as head coach for the last time, refusing interview requests; he remained briefly as the athletic director, a post he gained concurrently in 1988.
 A few days later, he announced he was leaving Michigan to become the president of the Detroit Tigers of Major League Baseball.